How AC/DC Rebounded From Bon Scott’s Death With ‘Back in Black’

-Still, even as they reeled from Scott’s death, the Young brothers were quick to soldier on.
-“Malcolm called me and said, ‘Me and you will keep working on the songs that we had been writing,'” said Angus. “‘It’ll take our minds off all of this.'”
+Even as they reeled from Scott's death, the Young brothers were quick to soldier on.
+"Malcolm called me and said, 'Me and you will keep working on the songs that we had been writing,'" Angus said. "'It'll take our minds off all of this.'"

 Working on new material in the days after Scott's passing wasn't easy, and replacing him was an even more daunting task, yet somehow, the Youngs managed to do both: AC/DC started rehearsing on March 1, 1980, two days after Scott's funeral, and quickly started the arduous process of auditioning new singers.
 By early April, they knew they'd found their man: Brian Johnson, former frontman for a British band named Geordie that, as fate would have it, Scott had seen perform.